Blog

 While 501(c)(3) status is a great benefit for nonprofits, it isn’t permanent

-501(c)(3) status comes with a number of complicated obligations and restrictions, and strict adherence to these regulations is required.
-Failure to comply with any requirements can result in not just the revocation of tax-exempt status, but significant fines.
+501(c)(3) status comes with several complicated obligations and restrictions, and strict adherence to these regulations is required.
+Failure to comply with any requirements can result in the revocation of tax-exempt status and significant fines.

 Here are a few reasons why 501(c)(3)s may lose their tax-exempt status :